 Identify Some Major Objectives

-So I just want to share with you the first two tips that I offered around creating the vision and mission as well as the big picture strategic goals for the organization.
+I want to share with you the first two tips that I offered around creating the vision and mission as well as the big picture strategic goals for the organization.
 Those are things that should be shared or developed by the board at the strategic planning session.
 Now, once you leave that meeting, some of these things around, you know, identifying the major objectives that support those goals.
 You could include your staff, you can include some people within the organization, paid staff, who can actually add some insights into how do we make this happen.
 But you want to make sure that you’re very clear on that big picture what, and the why first.
 Then include some of your staff around the implementation, which is the how, the execution.
-So that was tip number three.
+That was tip number three.

 Identify Who Is Responsible For Completing Those Goals

 Tip number four is you need to identify who exactly is responsible for completing those goals and objectives.
 This is where a lot of nonprofits go wrong.
 And I get it.
 I mean, we’re all volunteers.
 Look, I’m a volunteer director.
 In fact, I’m the President of a small nonprofit organization and I know we all volunteer our time.
 It’s really, really tough.
 What’s critical though, to make sure that those goals actually get achieved is to identify clearly who is responsible for the completion of those goals and objectives.
 There’s no confusion about who was going to do this.
 Often you have so many great ideas, but then they get dropped.